10 Foods High in Unsaturated Fats That One Needs to Stay Wary Of

 2. Butter

-Saturated-fats06So, butter with toast does sound amazing, doesn’t it?
-What if I told you that butter is considered one of the highest saturated fat foods; even more than mayonnaise?
+Butter on toast sounds fantastic, doesn’t it?
+But what if I told you that butter is one of the richest sources of saturated fat, even more than mayonnaise?

 3. Processed Meat